cyberark/secrets-provider-for-k8s/README.md

 # CyberArk Secrets Provider for Kubernetes

-The CyberArk Secrets Provider for Kubernetes provides Kubernetes-based applications with access to secrets that are stored and managed in Conjur.
+The CyberArk Secrets Provider for Kubernetes provides Kubernetes-based applications with access to secrets that are stored and managed in CyberArk Secrets Manager.

 ## Consuming Secrets from CyberArk Secrets Provider

-Using the CyberArk Secrets Provider, your applications can easily consume secrets that have been retrieved from Conjur in one of two ways:
+Using the CyberArk Secrets Provider, your applications can easily consume secrets that have been retrieved from Secrets Manager in one of two ways:

-- **Using Kubernetes Secrets:** The Secrets Provider can populate Kubernetes Secrets with secrets stored in Conjur.
+- **Using Kubernetes Secrets:** The Secrets Provider can populate Kubernetes Secrets with secrets stored in Secrets Manager.
 This is sometimes referred to as **"K8s Secrets"** mode.
-- **Using Secrets files:** The Secrets Provider can generate initialization or credentials files for your application based on secrets retrieved from Conjur, and it can write those files to a volume that is shared with your application container.
+- **Using Secrets files:** The Secrets Provider can generate initialization or credentials files for your application based on secrets retrieved from Secrets Manager, and it can write those files to a volume that is shared with your application container.
 This is referred to as the Secrets Provider **"Push to File"** mode.
 For more information, see the [Secrets Provider Push-to-File guide](PUSH_TO_FILE.md).